aarongustafson/pwa-widgets/README.md

 * `tag` - String.
 Optional.
 Used to update all instances of a Widget.
 * `host` - String.
 Optional.
 Used to target a specific Widget Host.

+This method will resolve undefined if successful, but should throw a descriptive Error if one is encountered.
+For example:

+* "Widget Host not found"
+* "Widget template not supported"
+* "Widget instance not found"
+* "Data required by the template was not supplied."

+_Note: instead of resolving to undefined if successful, it could resolve with a widget instance id or a reference to the widget instance itself._

 ## Widget-related Events

 There are a host of different events that will take place in the context of a Service Worker.
 For simplicity, all come through the `widgetClick` event listener.